Illustration of a paper plane on a blue background.

 • Filing is done on hard drives, servers or online and you do not use filing cabinets

-In my business all of the above points applied, which entitles me to display the ‘Proud to be Paperless’ logo on my website.
+In my business all of the above points apply, which entitles me to display the ‘Proud to be Paperless’ logo on my website.

 20 Steps to a paperless office